 Interested in postgraduate research with us?

-We offer research opportunities at masters and PhD levels.
-Our HDR programs are benchmarked with other Go8 universities, and all HDR students are supervised by experts in the field to ensure the highest quality research outcome that is both nationally and internationally competitive.
-If you are interested in accounting, finance and banking, management, marketing and entrepreneurship, then consider furthering your research career with us.
+We offer research opportunities at the master’s and PhD levels.
+Our higher-degree-by-research (HDR) programs are benchmarked with other Go8 universities, and all HDR students are supervised by experts in the field to ensure high-quality, internationally competitive research outcomes.
+If you’re interested in accounting, finance and banking, management, marketing and/or entrepreneurship, then consider furthering your research career with us.

 Family firms make up for the majority of wine businesses worldwide, yet little is known about the levers these businesses should pull to stimulate customer loyalty.
 New research conducted in Australia, Italy and the USA with a sample of over 1,500 people sheds light on the matter.Read more about How does family firm image affect consumer behaviour?

 Industry partnerships form the lifeblood of the Wine Business programs at the University of Adelaide.
 We’ve partnered with Wine Communicators of Australia (tag) to develop the skills, connections and confidence of our students in preparation for their future career in the wine industry.
 In the article below, Chair of WCA Marni Cook speaks to the value of the partnership between industry and education.Read more about A partnership for prosperity with Wine Communicators of Australia